openhab/openhab-addons/bundles/org.openhab.binding.mycroft/README.md

 - Simulate a voice command to launch a skill, as if you just spoke it
 - Send some text that Mycroft will say (Using its Text To Speech service)
 - Control the music player
-- Mute or duck the sound volume of Mycroft
+- Mute the sound volume of Mycroft
 - React to all the aforementioned events ...
 - ... and send/receive any other kind of messages on the message bus